 About the project

-|Maximum amount of batches per year||up to 100|
+|The maximum amount of batches per year||up to 100|

-|Sorts of beer||Milk Stout, Brown Ale, Summer Ale|
+|Beer types brewed||Milk Stout, Brown Ale, Summer Ale|

 Heat energy distribution